DavidPos/DickieLewis/README.md

 # DickieLewis
 ##Home Brew Timer
-Mash timer and a boil timer that you can add in you schedule for addtions to the boil.
+Mash timer and a boil timer that you can add in your schedule for addtions to the boil.

 #Copyright
 Copyright [2015] [David Postlethwaite]